 The audit also catches the unglamorous performance drains that feed into them.

 Non-minified JavaScript and CSS · uncompressed (no gzip/brotli) assets · oversized pages · render-blocking resources · unoptimised images (the most common LCP killer) · missing viewport meta (breaks mobile rendering) · reliance on plugins.
-These don't appear in the three vital scores directly, but they're the underlying causes of poor LCP and INP — and they're concrete, fixable engineering tasks.
+These don't appear in the three vital scores directly, but they're the underlying causes of poor LCP and INP, and they're concrete, fixable engineering tasks.
 Always validate fixes on mobile, where vitals are hardest to pass and where most of your users actually are.

-No. The target is passing the "good" threshold for each vital for most users, not a perfect lab score.
-Chasing the last few points often has diminishing returns; getting LCP, CLS and INP into the green on mobile is what matters.
+You do not need a perfect 100.
+The target is passing the "good" threshold for each vital for most users, not a perfect lab score.

 Free to start.
 Test your key pages and find the assets and templates slowing them down.